XorTroll/uLaunch/Themes.md

 Themes consist on plain directories replacing RomFs content.

+- Themes are place in `sd:/ulaunch/themes` directory.

-A valid theme must, at least, contain a `/theme` subdirectory and a `/theme/Manifest.json` within it (icon or actual modifications aren't neccessary)
+- A valid theme must, at least, contain a `/theme` subdirectory and a `/theme/Manifest.json` within it (icon or actual modifications aren't neccessary)

+Thus, a theme named `DemoTheme` should have its manifest JSON in `sd:/ulaunch/themes/DemoTheme/theme/Manifest.json`.
+Other assets (like UI) would go inside `sd:/ulaunch/themes/DemoTheme/ui`, `/sound`...

 **Important note:** any content (sound or UI) not found in the theme will be loaded from the default config, thus there is no need to provide every file (for instance, when making UI-only or sound-only changes)